asimgazi/asimgazi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: |
- * School of Engineering and Applied Sciences
+subtitle: "School of Engineering and Applied Sciences \n Harvard University"
- * Harvard University

 profile:
   align: right